 As the organization administrator, you need to understand how your organization was provisioned, what applications are available, and how to create user accounts and assign user roles.

-You can access the administrative features in by clicking your User account name in the menu bar and selecting Admin.
+You can access the administrative features in by clicking User account name in the menu bar and selecting Admin.

 Adding the applications to be monitored by Experience Analytics.